Opportunity for Youth

 Opportunity for All Grants

 Building on more than 20 years of giving, The Starbucks Foundation has a long history of investing in communities around the world through support of organizations working to create job and education opportunities.
 With its Opportunity for All initiative, The Starbucks Foundation has deepened its focus on three populations – Opportunity Youth, Veterans and military spouses, and refugee.
-In 2017, the foundation supported more than 40 nonprofits in 27 U.S. cities ranging from $10,000 to $100,000.
-Additionally, Starbucks partners (employees) will engage and volunteer to help those receiving each organization’s services become job-ready and develop a sense of purpose driven leadership to continue on the pathway of opportunity.
+In 2018, the foundation supported more than 47 programs and organizations with grants totaling $1.3 million.
+Additionally, Starbucks partners (employees) engage and volunteer to help those receiving each organization’s services become job-ready and develop a sense of purpose driven leadership to continue on the pathway of opportunity.
 To learn more about these organizations: see the latest grant recipients

 Starbucks is committed to creating pathways to opportunities and employment in communities around the world.